Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

 We now introduce a test-channel with a continuous input alphabet and a discrete output alphabet.
 We refer to this channel as a continuous-discrete $\epsilon/1$-channel if one particular output symbol, say $y'\in\mathcal{Y}^d$, has almost all the probability.
 Thus a very peaky distribution is induced on the channel output symbols.
 Let $0<\epsilon\ll 1$, then:

 This model is motivated by the fact that for many sources and distortion criteria, the optimal reconstruction alphabet contains very few elements near $D_\mathrm{max}$~\cite{rose:1994}.
 In particular, for common distortion measures (e.g., Hamming, MSE), $D_\mathrm{max}$ is achieved by a unique channel, that maps all inputs into a single output $y* = \min_y E[d(X,y)]$ \cite{rose:1994,verdu:1990}.
 Moreover, the optimal test channel changes continuously with $D$, and near $D=D_\mathrm{max}$ the optimal channel becomes an $\epsilon/1$-channel \cite{rose:1994}.
-We will consider the asymptotic case where $\epsilon_Y,\epsilon_Z\to 0$, at the same rate.
+We will consider the asymptotic case where $\epsilon_Y,\epsilon_Z\to 0$ and their ratio $\epsilon_Y/\epsilon_Z$ is fixed.

 \begin{lemma}[Mutual information over very noisy continuous-discrete channels] Let $X$ be a random variable with pdf $P_X$ and let $Y,Z$ be discrete random variables that satisfy the Markov chain: $Y - X - Z$.
 Moreover, let $X\to Y$ and $X\to Z$ be two continuous-discrete $\epsilon_Y/1$ and $\epsilon_Z/1$ channels given by $P_{Y|X}$ and $P_{Z|X}$, respectively.
 Then, the following asymptotic expression holds: